Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Generator model

 \section{Generator model}

-The data generated by this tool can be seen as data coming from an infinite mixture model.
+The data generated by this model can be interpreted as coming from an infinite mixture model.
 Most commonly an infinite mixture model is composed of infinite, indexed distributions from which the data is drawn.
-In such a case the mixture weights can be drawn from a Dirichlet distribution, using the Stick Breaking Process.
+In such case the mixture weights can be drawn from a Dirichlet distribution, using the Stick Breaking Process.
 Generally, the distributions for the mixture components are unrelated to each other.
-This generator uses a similar approach, however it bases its mixture weights on the Tree Structured Stick Breaking Process, as described in~\cite{ghahramani2010tree}, which arranges the mixture components into a hierarchical structure.
-This structure also defines the relationship between the mixture components, that is -- parameters of the child distribution are based on the parent's parameters.
+This generator uses a similar approach.
+However, it bases its mixture weights on the Tree-Structured Stick Breaking Process, as described in~\cite{ghahramani2010tree}, which arranges the mixture components into a hierarchical structure where each component is a separate node.
+This structure also defines the relationship between the mixture components as children distributions are based on their parent's distribution parameters.

-Hierarchies generated using the Stick Breaking Process posses the following characteristics: \begin{enumerate} \item Every node potentially has an infinite number of children; \item The children of a node are indexed and ordered, however this indexing is not important after the generation process finishes; \item Every node in the tree can have child nodes, the potential depth of the tree is infinite; \item The hierarchy may contain empty nodes, that is, nodes that do not generate any data; \item The child node parameters are generated based on the parent parameters and a kernel describing the transition; \item The shape of the generated tree is dependent on a number of control hyperparameters. \end{enumerate}
+Hierarchies generated using the Stick Breaking Process possesses the following characteristics~\cite{ghahramani2010tree, Spytkowski2012}: \begin{enumerate} \item Every node can have an unlimited number of child nodes, thus the hierarchy depth and breadth are not limited; \item The children of a node are indexed and ordered.
+However, this indexing is not important after the generation process finishes; \item The hierarchy may contain empty nodes, that is, nodes that do not have any data directly assigned to them.
+However, such nodes might still have data belonging to them indirectly through the \textit{Inheritance} requirement; \item A child node distribution parameters are generated based on its parent distribution parameters and a kernel describing the transition; \item The shape of the generated hierarchy depends on several control hyperparameters described in~\Cref{parameter}. \end{enumerate}